damianhakert/damianhakert.github.io/source/_posts/2016-03-31-feature-highlihght-confidential-issues.markdown

 ## More about GitLab 8.6

-Confidential issues feature is just one of the many recent changes in GitLab.
+This *confidential issues* feature is just one of the many recent changes in GitLab.
 Find out more [about our latest release, 8.6][release] with new improvements and features.